 How will my physiotherapist know if I am ready to play again?

-Your physiotherapist will test you in the clinic first, where they have more control, and then gradually they will test you in more uncontrolled and more sports like environments.
+Your physiotherapist will test you in the clinic first, where they have more control, and then gradually they will test you in more uncontrolled and more sports-like environments.
 You will need to be able to complete full training sessions before you can return to play.
-You will be monitored as your return to play and also afterwards.
-Your physiotherapist will chat to your coach/teachers/parents during the return to sport (that is if you say it is ok to do so).
+You will be monitored as you return to play and afterwards.
+Your physiotherapist will chat to your coach/teachers/parents during the return to sport (that is, if you say it is ok to do so).

 What if I’m not a teenager?

 That is totally ok.
-Most pain and injuries occur for the first time during adolescents and continue on into adulthood and thus we are qualified and experienced at treating adults.
-We adults, we don’t have to worry about growth in adults, like we do in teenagers.
+Most pain and injuries occur for the first time during adolescents and continue on into adulthood, and thus we are qualified and experienced at treating adults.
+As adults, we don’t have to worry about growth in adults, like we do in teenagers.
 We treat loads of mums and dads and teachers and coaches too.

 My child has developmental delay, will you see them?